Universally counting curves in Calabi--Yau threefolds: Abstract

 \section{Abstract}

 We show that curve enumeration invariants of complex threefolds with nef anti-canonical bundle are determined by their values on local curves.
-This statement and its proof are inspired by the proof of the Gopakumar--Vafa integrality conjecture by Ionel and Parker.
-The conjecture of Maulik, Nekrasov, Okounkov, and Pandharipande relating Gromov--Witten and Donaldson--Pandharipande--Thomas invariants is known for local curves by work of Bryan, Okounkov, and Pandharipande, hence holds for all complex threefolds with nef anti-canonical bundle (in particular, all Calabi--Yau threefolds).
+This implies the MNOP conjecture of Maulik, Nekrasov, Okounkov, and Pandharipande relating Gromov--Witten and Donaldson--Pandharipande--Thomas invariants, for all complex threefolds with nef anti-canonical bundle (in particular, all Calabi--Yau threefolds) and primary insertions (no descendents), given its known validity for local curves due to Bryan, Okounkov, and Pandharipande.
+The main new technical ingredient in our work is a generic transversality result for holomorphic curves in complex manifolds.
+Due to the rigidity of complex structures, this result is necessarily weaker than the corresponding generic transversality property for holomorphic curves in almost complex manifolds.
+Despite this weaker nature, it is enough to obtain our main result by following the proof of the Gopakumar--Vafa integrality conjecture by Ionel and Parker.